Code-Institute-Submissions/rempire18-moneybranch_JanResub/README.md

 * I thought about this project as there were times that I don't have any income.
 * Because of my restrictions, I just find a way to hustle everyday for money.
-* So here comes the internet for the rescue.
+* So here comes the internet to the rescue.
 It pointed me to sites where I can earn a hotmeal after using a mouse or tapping a mobile screen.
-* As there are many websites out there that do this, some can be hard to deal with (meaning always screened out, takes too long to make a cash out), I decided to make a list of those sites I personally tried and tested.
+* As there are many websites out there that do this, some can be hard to deal with (meaning always screened out, takes too long to make a cash out), so I decided to make a list of those sites I personally tried and tested.
 * visit [MoneyTree](https://rempire18.github.io/moneybranch/)
 ---